benelot/LibreOffice-as-a-Maven/README.md

 ## If you really want to get serious about using libreoffice as a service to Java, then...
 Please consider using a framework for this, which handles the startup and shutdown, queueing etc. of tasks for you.
 Just look into
-[https://github.com/sbraconnier/jodconverter](The maintained version of JODConverter).
+[the maintained version of JODConverter](https://github.com/sbraconnier/jodconverter).
 It features exactly what you are looking for.

 This has been adapted from: [https://github.com/smehrbrodt/libreoffice-starter-extension](smehrbrodt/libreoffice-starter-extension: LibreOffice extension boilerplate)